-The Golden Paddle Award was conceived in 2010 to recognize individuals who have made significant contributions to packrafting through innovation, dedication and conservation.
+The Golden Paddle is designed to recognize individuals who have made noteworthy contributions to the world of packrafting, embodying qualities like dedication, community-building and a deep appreciation for the adventurous nature of the sport.
 Past winners come from all parts of the world and represent a diverse set of interests and accomplishments.

 Since the early 2000s, Forrest has been a source of inspiration for people looking to get into packrafting.
 Information about packrafting at that time was much less readily available than it is today, and packraft pioneers like Forrest were discovering new techniques and routes as they went.
 Forrest has played a key role in growing knowledge and excitement about the sport, particularly during the period in which packrafting started to gain momentum in the Lower 48.
 Forrest shares his knowledge of packrafting and trip planning creativity through his blog.
 His writing interweaves advocacy, natural history and his experiences as a guide.
 Dive into his stories from places like Greenland, Antarctica, New Zealand, Patagonia and many more.
 Forrest’s adventurous spirit and outspoken advocacy for packrafters have made him one of the most recognizable names in packrafting over the past two decades.
 Thanks for your contribution to our sport and our community, Forrest!